Originally published October 2012, revised May 2016.

 I’m such a bitch.

 The inflated rating is a classic example of Baby Boomers allowing their devotion to the Beatles to distort the process of assessment.
-The Baby Boomers have a marked tendency to view anything that happened to them while they were growing up to possess greater historical significance than anything that happened in any other generation.
+The postwar generation has a marked tendency to view anything that happened to them while they were growing up to possess greater historical significance than anything that happened in any other generation.
 Since the music on Please Please Me is generally insignificant, it would appear that the evaluators at Rolling Stone placed it in such a lofty position because of their perception of its historical significance.

 Fortunately, the few people who still bother to read Rolling Stone seem to think their ratings are ludicrous, so only true Beatle fanatics will object to the following review.

 I do like the album very much.
 Well, most of it, anyway.
 Except for “Boys” and “Twist and Shout,” the cover songs are a waste of good vinyl and two-track tape.
 The McCartney-Lennon songwriting duo (yes, the names were reversed) hasn’t quite found their stride.
-“P. S. I Love You,” “Do You Want to Know a Secret,” and “Ask Me Why” could have been written by any songsmith locked up in a New York office with Neil Sedaka and Paul Simon.
+“P. S. I Love You,” “Do You Want to Know a Secret,” and “Ask Me Why” could have been written by any songsmith locked up in the Brill Building.

 What I like is the energy of the album.
 Sometimes they sound a little nervous and uncertain, but when they forget about the strange and sterile studio and start channeling Cavern club energy, you almost wish that George Martin’s original thought—to record their stage show in the Cavern—would have come to fruition.